 Six months earlier, John the Baptist was born.
-Although his family lived further south they were nearer to Jerusalem and the Temple.
-They were a priestly family and would have been steeped in the scriptures, and would have known all about the rabbinical life.
+His family lived further south, so they were nearer to Jerusalem and the Temple.
+They were a priestly family and they too would have been steeped in the scriptures, and would have known all about the rabbinical life.

 In the first century, where there were schools they would have been associated with the local synagogue.
 Apparently the community would hire a teacher (respectfully called "rabbi") for the school which would take place in the synagogue, although he had no special authority in the synagogue itself.

 This school would be for young children and it may well have been for both boys and girls.
 The teaching focused primarily on the Torah, emphasizing both reading and writing Scripture.
 Large portions were memorized and it is likely that many students knew the entire Torah by memory by the time their education was finished.